KCFindstr/rewolf-trans/README.md

 ### Generate Patch

-In addition to `--extract`, it takes in `<source directory>`.
+In addition to `--extract`, it takes in another parameter `<source directory>`.
 When generating patch files, the tool will try to read all existing patch files in `<source directory>` and write any changes or translations to the generated files.

 This is very helpful when you want to upgrade from exsiting Wolf Trans patch files, since this tool tries to be compatible when reading (but not writing!) the Wolf Trans patch file format.
 However, due to some differences in implementation, some data might fail to upgrade, which will be logged.